"How many values inhere in Forests?"

 treeBetween private and public land, almost 86% of all forestland in the country is available for outdoor recreation, much of which is located in the west.
 Between the Pacific Coast and the Rocky Mountain regions there are 10.3 acres of forestland per person, and in the northeast and southeast regions of the country there are still 2.9 acres per person to enjoy.

-American forests provide valuable habitat to thousands of species of animals, more than half of the country's drinking water originates in forests, and the total amount of carbon stored by our trees offsets around 10% of US emissions from burning fossil fuels.
+Our forests provide more than half of the country's drinking water originates in forests, and the total amount of carbon stored by our trees offsets around 10% of US emissions from burning fossil fuels.

 Conservation efforts: 20% of US forestland is under some type of conservation program, which is almost twice the world average of 11%.

-Questions to answer | terms | paleontology | uses | ecomomics | ecology | simulated problem | problem visualized | map | valuation of | minority view
+Questions to answer | terms | paleontology | uses | economics | origin of the word tree | ecology | simulated problem | problem visualized | map | valuation of | minority view

 Next